UWB-ACM/Hackathon-Docs-2020/_docs/azure_resources.md

 - [The Developer's Guide to Azure](https://azure.microsoft.com/en-us/campaigns/developer-guide/)

 ## Helpful Tidbits
+### Take Advantage of Resource Groups
-- Most resources on Azure require supporting resources to be provisioned alongside the main offering.
-For example, provisioning a VM will also require a Storage Account, Virtual Networking, etc. These resources will remain provisioned *even if you delete the main resource.* Remember to delete **all** resources when you are done using them to avoid charges.
+Most resources on Azure require supporting resources to be provisioned alongside the main offering.
+For example, provisioning a VM will also require a Storage Account, Virtual Networking, etc. All of a project's resources will be provisioned under the [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) that you specify at the time of creation.
+A resource group is a collection of related resources for a project.
+You can set permissions and other settings for the entire resource group instead of each resource individually.

+Remember to delete the **entire** resource group when deleting resources in order to avoid getting charged for vestigial resources.

+### Take Note of Supported Protocols
-- The protocols that Azure supports for communicating with its services differs from that of AWS or GCP.
+The protocols that Azure supports for communicating with its services differs from that of AWS or GCP.
+Depending on the application you wish to build, the supported protocols may affect your architecture.
 Refer to the documentation for information specific to each service.

 ## Security and Permissions Management
 ### Role-Based Access Control (RBAC)